Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 We welcome the introduction of several new group members this year.
 Alex Adeoye has transitioned from the MS program in FIS to the PhD program in forensic science.
 Courtney LaPointe has joined the group as a PhD student in Chemistry.
 Hannah McMillan has transitioned from the BS to the MS program in FIS.
 Finally, Chaney Ganninger, Sara Mosinski, and McKenna Oaks have joined the group as undergraduate researchers in FIS.
 Welcome All, and best wishes!DR. JACKSON GIVES LIGHTNING TALK FOR ASCLD (JUNE 2022)

-gave a virtual "lightning talk" on forensic applications of isotope ratio mass spectrometry
+lightning talk on forensic applications of isotope ratio mass

-to the attendees of the American Society of Crime Laboratory Directors
+spectrometry to the attendees of the American Society of Crime Laboratory

-(ASCLD).
-The series is organized by Dr. Ed Sisco of NIST, who leads the
+Directors (ASCLD).
+The series is organized by Dr. Ed Sisco of NIST,

 archived on Youtube.
 Dr. Jackson's talk can be